zio/zio-http/docs/reference/dsl/route_pattern.md

 In the above example, `Method.Get / "health-check"` represents a `RoutePattern` used to match incoming requests with the appropriate path and method.

-## Building Route Patterns
+## Building RoutePatterns

-Typically, the entry point constructor for a route pattern is `Method`:
+Typically, the entry point for creating a route pattern is `Method`:

 ```scala mdoc:compile-only
 // GET /users